programminghistorian/ph-submissions/en/drafts/originals/scalable-reading-of-structured-data.md

 {% include figure.html filename="scalable-reading-of-structured-data-2.png" caption="Percentage of tweets posted by verified and non-verified accounts in the sesamestreet dataset during the period from 4 December 2021 to 13 December 2021.
 The total number of tweets was 2435." %}

 In contrast to the earlier visualisations, which plotted tweets over time, you now use the `geom_col` function in order to create columns.
 Notice that when you start working in ggplot the pipe(`%>%`) is replaced by a `+`.
+This figure illustrates that most tweets about Sesame Street are created by non-verified users.
+This insight could illustrate that Sesame Street is a popular, politicised and public topic on Twitter that people without

 ### Interaction with verified versus non-verified accounts